 Jackfruit is a giant fruit from India and is grown in other tropic climates.
 It doesn’t have a strong flavor, so I like to use it in recipes that get lots of their flavors from other ingredients.
 I mostly use it for texture.

-The fruit is huge and grow to be 15 to 50 pounds!
-But don’t have to buy a whole fruit to cook with it.
-I buy mine canned, and you can buy a small piece of the whole fruit in Indian and Asian markets.
+The fruit is huge and grows to be 15 to 50 pounds!
+But you don’t have to buy a whole fruit to cook with it.

 Do I Have to Soak My Beans Before I Cook Them in the Instant Pot?